polopt/realstate/system/guide/kohana/files.md

 :  All classes that you want to [autoload](autoloading) should be stored here.
 This includes [controllers](mvc/controllers), [models](mvc/models), and all other classes.
 All classes must follow the [class naming conventions](conventions#class-names-and-file-location).

 config/
-:  Configuration files return an associative array of options that can be loaded using [Kohana::$config].
+:  Configuration files return an associative array of options that can be loaded using [Kohana::config].
 Config files are merged rather than overwritten by the cascade.
 See [config files](files/config) for more information.

 i18n/
 :  Translation files return an associative array of strings.
 Translation is done using the `__()` method.
 To translate "Hello, world!" into Spanish, you would call `__('Hello, world!')` with [I18n::$lang] set to "es-es".
 I18n files are merged rather than overwritten by the cascade.
 See [I18n files](files/i18n) for more information.